-The topic of harmonisation was explored in detail during the consultation period where some focussed questions were posed in the SD and based on the feedback received, the 'problem' of having different tariff setting years throughout Member States may be further expanded upon.
+The topic of harmonisation was explored in detail during the consultation period on the initial draft TAR NC where some focussed questions were posed in the SD (Annex 2).
+Based on the feedback received, the 'problem' of having different tariff setting years throughout Member States may be further expanded upon.
 Stakeholders, primarily the shippers, traders and network users felt that non-harmonisation causes the following issues with regard to: